clydedevv/VinnieTheVig/gitbook/README.md

 ## The Solution

 AIGG is a Twitter-native companion for Polymarket.
-Mention @aigginsights with a question and it does the heavy lifting: it identifies the correct market, adds current context when needed, and replies with a short, opinionated take and a confidence number; plus the official link that opens the market.
+Mention @VigVinnie with a question and it does the heavy lifting: it identifies the correct market, adds current context when needed, and replies with a short, opinionated take and a confidence number; plus the official link that opens the market.

 - If you have domain expertise, AIGG accelerates you
 - If you don't, it gives you a usable starting point instead of sending you down a research rabbit hole